VanOvermeire/charger-alert/README.md

 Lambda 1: save a requested location to database
 Lambda 2: on cron, for every location in the db see if a charger is available and if so email the user

-Optionally pass in a name or id of a charging point

 ## Phase 2

 Lambda 1: for a request location, show possible charging stations